herotechcourse/kotlin-lotto/README.md

 Lotto Ticket
 - [x] e.
 Ticket has attribute named cost 1,000 KRW
-- [x] cost of ticket is an magic number
+- [x] cost of ticket is a magic number
 - [x] e.
 Ticket has 6 int numbers in array
 - [x] Ticket number should be from 1-45
 - [x] numbers are not duplicated